 The major active faults in the area are the San Gregorio, San Andreas, and Hayward faults.
-These and other faults in the region are shown on Figure 3.
-For these and other active faults within a 100-kilometer radius of the site, the distance from the site and estimated mean characteristic Moment magnitude [2007 Working Group on California Earthquake Probabilities (WGCEP) (USGS 2008) and Cao et al. (2003)] are summarized in Table 1.
+These and other faults in the region are shown on the Regional Fault Map, Figure 3.
+For these and other active faults within a 50-kilometer radius of the site, the distance and direction from the site, and characteristic moment magnitude1 [Petersen et al. (2014) & Thompson et al. (2016)] are summarized in Table 1.
+These references are based on the Third Uniform California Earthquake Rupture Forecast (UCERF3), prepared by Field et al. (2013).